NateEaton/PonyExpress/README.md

 ## Known Limitations

-- **PDF Display on Mobile:** PDFs don't render well in iframes on many mobile browsers, so the viewer is hidden on small screens.
-Mobile users should download PDFs to view in native apps.
+- **Mobile Catalog:** The searchable catalog is hidden on mobile devices (<768px) due to the complexity of the DataTable interface on small screens.
+Mobile users can browse the carousel and use in-PDF search within individual issues.
 - **OCR Accuracy:** OCR quality depends on the physical condition of the source newspapers.
 Some text may not be searchable even though it's visible.
-- **Page Anchor Support:** Deep linking to specific PDF pages (#page=X) works in most modern browsers but may not work in all iframe contexts.
+- **Page Anchor Support:** Deep linking to specific PDF pages (#page=X) works in most modern browsers but may not work in all iframe contexts on desktop.
 The code uses iframe replacement to maximize compatibility.
 - **Search Limitations:** Catalog search only includes manually-entered metadata, not full PDF text content.
+- **Browser Compatibility:** The site is optimized for modern browsers (Chrome, Firefox, Safari, Edge).
+Older browsers may have reduced functionality.

 ---